cundd/hackscanner/README.md

 hackscanner /root/directory/to/scan/
 ```

+### What does this do?

+The scanner will go through each file in the given root directory (or the current working directory if none is given).
+Each file will be checked against all the defined rules.
+The severity values of all matching rules will be summed up to
+build a rating for the checked file.

+Finally the results will be sorted by rating and be printed to the screen.

 ## Rules

 The scanner has a set of [builtin rules](src/rule/builtin.rs), but can easily be extended with custom rules.